kellyi/geospatial-react/NOTES.md

 - `renderContent` calls React-DOM's `render` method to attach the React component sent to the control to a div on the DOM

+Note: in some cases you may even want to use `react-dom/server` methods, like `renderToString` or `renderStaticMarkup`!

 ## 10.5 react-leaflet-control 2

 When you use react-leaflet-control, you end up creating a React component that